Cejwin Camps

-Cejwin Camps was a Jewish summer camp in the Catskill Mountains, established in 1919 by the Central Jewish Institute.
+Cejwin Camps was a Jewish summer camp near Port Jervis, New York, established in 1919 by the Central Jewish Institute.
 At its height it was "the most significant non-Hebrew Jewish cultural camp."

 History

 The camp was founded in 1919 by the Central Jewish Institute, an independent Jewish community center in Manhattan, as a two-week vacation home for needy Talmud Torah students.
 After its second summer, it was expanded into an educational residential camp under the leadership of the Institute's director, Dr. Albert P. Schoolman, a disciple of Samson Benderly.
 A permanent site for the camp on Martin's Lake near Port Jervis, New York was purchased in 1923, and opened the following July.

 Cejwin's Jewish practice was influenced by the Reconstructionist outlooks of Rabbis Mordecai Kaplan and Ira Eisenstein, both of whom frequently visited the camp.
 Its initial program included Hebrew and Judaica classes alongside recreational camp activities like music and arts and crafts.
 Though formal instruction was abandoned during the Great Depression, Schoolman continued to promote Hebrew and Judaism through informal education.

 The camp's name was changed from Central Jewish Institute Camps to Cejwin Camps in 1933.